CountZES: Counting via Zero-Shot Exemplar Selection: Experiments and Ablations

-\textbf{Quantitative Result on PerSense-D.} Following the same cross-dataset generalization protocol, we evaluate CountZES on the PerSense-D dataset (Table~\ref{tab:persense_density_classwise}).
-In addition to overall category-wise performance, we conduct fine-grained analysis across three density-based splits; \textit{low}, \textit{medium}, and \textit{high}, as defined in~\cite{siddiqui2024persense}.
-Compared to SOTA, CountZES demonstrates competitive performance under varying crowding conditions.
-Notably, 16 out of 28 classes ($\approx$ 57\%) in PerSense-D overlap with FSC-147 but still T2ICount, which achieves SOTA performance on FSC-147, struggles on PerSense-D. This underscores the dataset-specific bias induced by trained models, further emphasizing our inherent generalization advantage.
+\textbf{Quantitative Results on CARPK.} We evaluate CountZES on CARPK under a cross-domain setting using DSALVANet pretrained on FSC-147 as the DE.
+As shown in Table~\ref{tab:combined} (right), CountZES achieves the lowest MAE and RMSE among inference-only approaches, while remaining competitive with ZOC-optimized methods that rely on task-specific training.
+We attribute this strong generalization to the proposed multi-stage exemplar selection strategy, which selects representative single-instance exemplars by leveraging complementary semantic, statistical, and feature-level cues.
+This principled exemplar selection without task-specific training enables robust counting even under substantial domain shift.

-\textbf{Quantitative Results on VGG and MBM.} To assess the cross-domain generalization capability of CountZES, we evaluate it on two medical-domain cell counting datasets: VGG and MBM.
-As illustrated in Table~\ref{tab:vgg_mbm_comparison}, CountZES achieves remarkable cross-domain performance, outperforming SOTA methods by a substantial margin.
+\textbf{Quantitative Results on PerSense-D.} Following the same cross-dataset evaluation protocol, we evaluate CountZES on the PerSense-D dataset using CounTR pretrained on FSC147 (Table~\ref{tab:persense_medical_combined}, left).
+In addition to overall category-wise performance, we conduct fine-grained analysis across three density-based splits; \textit{low}, \textit{medium}, and \textit{high}, as defined in~\cite{siddiqui2025persense}.
+CountZES consistently achieves competitive performance across varying crowding conditions, outperforming the inference-only approach TFOC and remaining comparable to ZOC-optimized methods.
+Notably, 16 out of 28 classes ($\approx$57\%) in PerSense-D overlap with FSC-147, but still T2ICount, which achieves strong in-domain performance on FSC-147, struggles on PerSense-D. We attribute this degradation to the reliance on textual supervision during training in T2ICount, which couples linguistic priors with numerical estimation.
+Such entanglement is particularly brittle under distribution shift, where object appearance, density, and scale differ substantially across datasets.
+In contrast, CountZES employs textual input solely as an inference-time semantic probe to guide exemplar discovery, while the counting backbone remains purely visual and exemplar-driven.
+By decoupling textual guidance from numerical estimation, it mitigates text-induced bias and preserves semantic flexibility, thereby improving robustness to distributional shifts for the same category across datasets.

-\textbf{Qualitative Result.} Fig.~\ref{fig:qualitative} presents a qualitative comparison between CountZES and SOTA methods on diverse images, spanning natural, aerial, and medical domains.
-Fig.~\ref{fig:qual_supp} further illustrates the performance of CountZES on images from FSC-147 dataset.
+\textbf{Quantitative Results on VGG and MBM.} To further assess the cross-domain generalization capability of CountZES, we evaluate it on two medical cell counting datasets: VGG and MBM.
+As summarized in Table~\ref{tab:persense_medical_combined} (right), CountZES achieves remarkable cross-domain performance, outperforming both inference-only and ZOC-optimized approaches by a substantial margin.
+Fig.~\ref{fig:qualitative} presents a qualitative comparison between CountZES and SOTA methods on diverse images, spanning natural, aerial, and medical domains.